RealDeuce/torch/README.md

 ## Changelog

 This has needed to be pieced together a bit, but here's what I've gleaned from the GIT history.
+* 1.4.1 - October 23, 2021 - (Lupestro) Fixed bug in restructuring that broke features for non-DnD5e.
 * 1.4.0 - October 23, 2021 -
   - (C-S-McFarland) Fix for bug when you have torch and light spell.
   - (Lupestro) Major restructuring with cleanup of race conditions.